 Even most non-appellate lawyers are familiar with the “one final judgment rule,” under which a judgment is not appealable unless it disposes of all of the claims between the parties to the appeal.
-Plaintiffs who have had some claims, but not all, either have to defer appellate review of the summary adjudication order until the remaining claims have been tried, or dismiss the remaining claims with prejudice so as to create a judgment that disposes of all claims and is thus appealable.
+Plaintiffs who have had some (but not all) claims dismissed after a demurrer or summary adjudication either have to defer appellate review of the ruling until the remaining claims have been resolved, or dismiss the remaining claims with prejudice so as to create a judgment that disposes of all claims and is thus appealable.
 (Of course, the plaintiff also has the option of petitioning for writ relief from the summary adjudication order.)

-In Kurwa, the parties tried to preserve their defamation crossclaims against each other by stipulating to dismiss them without prejudice and waiving the statute of limitations, so that they could be revived after the appeal of the ruling knocking out the plaintiff’s claim for breach of fiduciary duty and related claims.
+In Kurwa v.
+Kislinger (2013) 57 Cal.4th 1097, the parties tried to preserve their defamation crossclaims against each other by stipulating to dismiss them without prejudice and waiving the statute of limitations, so that they could be revived after the appeal of the ruling knocking out the plaintiff’s claim for breach of fiduciary duty and related claims.
 Prior to the Court of Appeal decision in Kurwa, a consistent line of cases starting with Don Jose’s Restaurant, Inc. v.
-Truck insurance Exchange (1997) 53 Cal.App.4th 115 had held that such an arrangement did not create an appealable judgment because their was no finality in the disposition of the dismissed claims.
-The Court of Appeal in Kurwa, however, departed from this reasoning and concluded that dismissals without prejudice and waivers of the statute of limitations create an appealable judgment because there are no longer any claims “pending” in the trial court.
+Truck insurance Exchange (1997) 53 Cal.App.4th 115 had held that such an arrangement did not create an appealable judgment because there was no finality in the disposition of the dismissed claims.
+The Court of Appeal in Kurwa, however, departed from this reasoning and concluded that dismissals without prejudice and with waivers of the statute of limitations create an appealable judgment because there are no longer any claims “pending” in the trial court.

 The Supreme Court reverses in a unanimous decision: